Skip to content

 A typical pair of earrings might use: 2 ear wires ($0.15), 2 headpins ($0.06), 4 jump rings ($0.12), and 2 bead caps ($0.20).
 That's $0.53 in findings.
 Doesn't sound like much.
 But you're making 15 different designs, each with a different combination of findings, and across 80 pieces a month, your total findings cost is $40-60.
 Over a year, that's $500-700 in materials that most jewelers either don't track at all or estimate as "a few cents per piece."

 The bigger problem is loss rate.
 Findings are tiny.
 They fall on the floor, roll under your bench, get dropped in the wrong compartment, or get damaged during assembly.
-A realistic loss rate for small findings like jump rings and crimps is 10-20%.
-If you buy a bag of 200 and expect to use all 200, you'll run short at piece 160-180 and not understand why.
+Expect a meaningful loss rate for small findings like jump rings and crimps — in practice, a bag of 200 often yields only 160–180 usable pieces once you account for drops, wrong compartments, and assembly damage.
+If you buy a bag of 200 expecting to use all 200, you'll run short and not understand why.

 Build the loss rate into your cost per piece.
 If a bag of 200 jump rings costs $6 and you realistically get 170 usable rings, your cost per ring is $0.035, not $0.030.
 That 17% difference applies to every finding category.